 Coty transforms at record speed to complete a sale amid the pandemic.
 In October 2019, Coty, one of the world’s leading perfume and cosmetics businesses, announced plans to divest its professional beauty division, which supplied premium shampoos and colorants to hair salons and polish to nail bars.
 In January 2020, Coty launched the sales process for that division, and the private equity firm KKR & Co. and a German cosmetics company were seen as the front-runners.
 But the week before the presentations to the potential bidders, much of the world went into lockdown.
 Overnight, sales to hair salons and nail bars fell by 80 to 90 percent.

-This now highly fragmented sales channel would have to be serviced in a different way, requiring a radical reconfiguration of the business.
+This sales channel, now highly fragmented, would have to be serviced in a different way, requiring a radical reconfiguration of the business.
 Within days, Coty developed an entirely new digital business and operating model — one under which the products would be promoted online, ordered by customers mostly via mobile, and delivered directly via a fast, optimized fulfillment process.
 Coty also quickly quantified the implications for profitability.
 Its rapid action minimized the pandemic’s impact on the valuation of the business.

-In June 2020, KKR signed a purchase agreement for Coty’s professional beauty division, and the deal was completed in November, with Coty selling a 60% stake in the Wella business in a deal putting Wella’s enterprise value at $4.3 billion.
+In June 2020, KKR signed a purchase agreement for Coty’s professional beauty division, and the deal was completed in November.
+Coty sold a 60 percent stake in the Wella business in a deal putting Wella’s enterprise value at $4.3 billion.
 Since the sale, Coty has continued to gain strength: That same month, Coty announced improved first-quarter financial results, which CEO Sue Nabi said were “testament that a stronger, more focused, and more flexible Coty is emerging in the middle of the COVID-19 pandemic, and better prepared to face any future market disruptions.”
 This ability to rapidly overhaul value creation approaches is likely to be critically important in the decade ahead, as climate change and social inequalities challenge the status quo.

 5. Be more attuned to your ecosystem